 How Connected Standby Works

-When a device enters traditional sleep mode the CPU enters a very low power state and the memory is powered on, so that all your open programs and their data is kept in RAM, ready to resume work or play in a few moments.
+When a device enters traditional sleep mode the CPU enters a very low power state and the memory is powered on so that all your open programs and their data are kept in RAM, ready to resume work or play in a few moments.

-Your computer will not wake from sleep unless some external events happen such us a press of a keyboard button, a magic Wake on LAN package is sent, or if a wake timer takes place.
+Your computer will not wake from sleep unless some external events happen such as a press of a keyboard button, a magic Wake on LAN package is sent, or a wake timer takes place.

 In Connected Standby, the system will keep the network card ready to return to an active state for a brief period of time, so that supporting apps get updated while the computer is still in sleep mode.